-The risks associated with vaccines are many times lower than the consequences of the diseases they prevent.
-Some people get a mild fever or soreness at the injection site.
+The risks associated with vaccines are much lower than the costs of the diseases they prevent.
+The most commonly reported symptoms are localized swelling, red arm and a mild fever (less than 38ºC).
 These reactions can be part of the body’s normal response to the vaccine and do not usually last long.
 Approximately one person in every one million doses of vaccine distributed experiences a severe allergic reaction called anaphylaxis.
 This reaction can be effectively treated by the nurse or doctor administering the vaccine.
 The questions that patients are asked before getting a vaccine are designed to screen out the people at highest risk of severe reactions.

 For more information on vaccine safety, see one of the following credible sources: